Arrows Grand Prix International: Origins

 The Arrows Grand Prix International team was founded in Milton Keynes, England in November 1977, by Italian businessman Franco Ambrosio, Alan Rees, former racing driver Jackie Oliver, Dave Wass and Tony Southgate (the team deriving its name from the initials of their surnames) when they left the Shadow team.
 The team was formed and appeared on the grid for their first race at the 1978 Brazilian Grand Prix, all within three months.

-Arrows signed Gunnar Nilsson and Riccardo Patrese to drive, but Nilsson had been diagnosed with cancer shortly afterwards.
+Arrows signed Gunnar Nilsson and Riccardo Patrese to drive, but Nilsson was diagnosed with cancer shortly afterwards.
 His failing health caused Rolf Stommelen to take his place.
 The team initially ran a copy of the Shadow DN9, with the initials of the team's first sponsor, Franco Ambrosio, used in naming the car, the Arrows FA1.
 However, Ambrosio left the team in early 1978 when jailed in Italy for financial irregularities and main sponsor became Warsteiner.
 Shadow sued for copyright infringement, and the London High Courts ruled that the FA1 was a direct copy of the Shadow DN9.
 Arrows knew that they would lose the case and designed a brand new car, the Arrows A1, in 52 days.
 It was shown the day after the High Court of Justice in London upheld Shadow's claim and banned the team from racing the FA1.